 My first task was to work with stakeholders from Marketing and development to align expectations.
 This included meeting with the outside brand agency Alaska Air hired to flesh-out the new brand guidelines.
-From there we established a daily design session wherein all designers worked together on applying the brand elements to our channels.
+From there we established a daily design session wherein all designers on my team worked together on applying the brand elements to our channels.
 These working sessions culminated in afternoon design critiques wherein all design work was posted and everyone was free to comment on it.
 This was complemented with a weekly design review by the Marketing team and the brand agency.

 A sample stakeholder review session.

 As design concepts stabilized I initialized a series of A/B tests to evaluate every critical element of the design concept.
 These tests helped verify our design decisions and provided insight into aspects of the design that needed more work.

 The website design was unveiled in a coordinated launch across all physical and digital channels in January 2016, the first such coordinated brand launch at Alaska Airlines.
 (Launching an entire eCommerce redesign across hundreds of pages on a single, pre-determined day is not an easy task!)

 The redesigned homepage addressed the overall brand, but it also performed well from a conversion perspective and it performed well in user testing.

 We A/B tested several design options on the flight search page before settling on the one on the right.
 This page is critically important in the customer shopping experience.